MadMax1960/Femc-Reloaded-Project/README.md

 Document language: [EN](README.md) | [RU](README.ru.md)

-_ⓒAtlus ⓒSega All Rights reserved, this mod is not associated with Sega or Atlus, all rights reserved, read the full Readme before any contributions_
+_ⓒAtlus ⓒSega All Rights reserved.
+This mod is not associated with Sega or Atlus, read the full Readme before any contributions_

 ## _"Femc True"_
 ![Kotone in Pink](img/readmeimg.png)